 Whether it is your first visit or your 10th, chances are you’ll experience something new and delightful at the San Diego Zoo.
 With 3,500 animals to see, you’re likely to want to go back again and again to this San Diego landmark!

-.
-If you are visiting multiple attractions, you can buy combo tickets which will save you money
+If you are heading to San Diego, check out these combo tickets which will save you money on must-see attractions!